 Arizona sports betting is officially live, giving sports bettors plenty of opportunities to bet on the most popular PGA tournaments.

-The state of Arizona offers retail sportsbooks and the availability to use mobile apps to place wagers on the four PGA championships (the PGA Championship, the Master’s Tournament, the U.S. Open, the Open Championship) and a number of popular tournaments like Arizona’s very own Waste Management Phoenix Open.
+The state of Arizona offers retail sportsbooks and the availability to use mobile apps to place wagers on the four PGA championships (the PGA Championship, the Master’s Tournament, the U.S. Open, and the Open Championship) and a number of popular tournaments like Arizona’s very own Waste Management Phoenix Open.

 Due to the state hosting one of the biggest PGA tournaments of the year, betting on the PGA is expected to be successful in Arizona.
+Adding to that expectation is the DraftKings retail sportsbook that is expected to open in the fall of 2023 at TPC Scottsdale.

 3 Best Sportsbooks For PGA Betting In Arizona